No Products in the Cart

 Copper: 19% of the RDI

+Among the most talked health benefits of pumpkin seeds are their ability to reduce the risk of certain cancers.
 Diets rich in pumpkin seeds have been associated with a reduced risk of stomach, breast, lung prostate, and colon cancers.
-A large observational study found that eating them was also linked to an improved survival rate for postmenopausal women diagnosed with early-stage Breast Cancers
+A large observational study found that eating them was also linked to an improved survival rate for postmenopausal women diagnosed with early-stage Breast Cancers.

 Pumpkin seeds are one of the best natural sources of magnesium — a mineral that is often lacking in the diets of many adult populations around the world.